oracle-quickstart/oci-sas-grid/README.md

     cd oci-sas-grid/terraform
     ls

-## Update variables.tf file (optional)
+## Update variables.tf file
-This is optional, but you can update the `variables.tf` to change compute shapes, block volumes, etc.
+Make changes to `variables.tf` to change compute shapes, block volumes, etc.

 ## Deployment and Post Deployment
 Deploy using standard Terraform commands.
 Refer to next section for how to do the deployment in 4 stages.